 How do I know if TMJ treatment is right for me?

 You will first need to be formally examined and diagnosed with TMJ disorder.
 You dentist will evaluate the extent of the condition and determine what course of treatment is best for you.
 Usually, the initial approach involves conservative treatments, such as self-care, physical therapy and bite guards.
 Medications may also be used to relax the jaw or relieve pain.
 Patients who do not respond to conservative treatments may be referred to a TMJ specialist or Oral Surgeons and considered for surgery or joint injections.

 What should I expect if I undergo treatment for TMJ

 TMJ treatment varies from patient to patient, so your experience may be very different than someone else’s.
-You’ll probably be asked to adopt certain lifestyle changes to help facilitate rehabilitation in your jaw.
-For example, you may be asked to avoid sudden jaw movements, such as yelling or yawning.
-You may also need to begin sleeping on your back and take steps to reduce your stress levels.
+You might be asked to adopt certain lifestyle changes in addition to treatment to help facilitate rehabilitation in your jaw.
+For example, you may be asked to avoid sudden jaw movements, such as yelling or wide yawning, take steps to reduce your stress levels etc.